-There has been a recent change to the TOB (“beurstaks”, “taxe boursière” or Belgian transaction tax) on VWCE where the tax has risen from 0.12% to 1.32%.
-This 11-fold increase obviously has implications on the cost of investing in VWCE.
+In 2021, many brokers increased the transaction tax on VWCE ("beurstaks" or "taxe boursière") from 0.12% to 1.32%.
+The 11-fold increase has implications on the cost of investing in VWCE, a popular ETF for Belgians.
 How do we calculate its impact?
-And what alternatives are there to VWCE?
-We are answering these questions.
+And what alternatives to VWCE are there?

-The broker Bolero surprised everyone when they increased the TOB of VWCE to 1.32% in July 2021.
+The broker Bolero surprised everyone when they increased the transaction tax, also called "TOB", of VWCE to 1.32% in July 2021.
 This is much higher than the 0.12% rate that other brokers in Belgium were still charging.
 It seems like all brokers will have to follow though, according to the Vlaamse Federatie Van Beleggers (VFB).

 VWCE is accumulating and is not registered in Belgium.
 Vanguard did register VWRL, its distributing variant, in Belgium.
 So with the change, the taxman considers VWCE as registered in Belgium, causing the jump in TOB from 0.12% to 1.32%.